-"Do, you mean that you can help my poor boy ?"
-"I mean that I will try.
-I love not those Englishmen, for they have long been enemies to me and mine, and if I can save thy son, I will."
+'Do you mean that you can help my poor boy?'
+'I mean that I will try.
+I love not those Englishmen, for they have long been enemies to me and mine, and if I can save your son, I will.
 The fisherman started forward and grasped the stranger by the hand, and the sudden beaming of his countenance showed how deep was the relief that had opened thus upon him.
-"O," he uttered, "save him-save my boy and the blessings of Heaven shall rest upon you. hreath.
-Do you think you can save him ?"
-"I can try-and I feel sure I shall succeed.
-At any rate, in twenty-four hours hence you shall know the result of my efforts."
-"So soon ?" asked Pierre.
-"Yes.
+O, he uttered, save him-save my boy! and the blessings of Heaven shall rest upon you.
+I will pray for you while God shall give me breath.
+Do you think you can save him?'
+'I can try-and I feel sure I shall succeed.
+At any rate, in twentyfour hours hence you shall know the result of my efforts.'
+'So soon?' asked Pierre.

+- Yes.
 Such work, if done at all, must be done at once.
 To-morrow morning you shall know whether your son is to be rescued or not.
 I know something of the intended movements of that ship, for I have had an interest in learning.
-She will not sail before to-morrow, if she does then."
-"And shall you want my assistance ?"
-"No." Not many can work to advantage in such a case.
-I will do it all alone."
-Pierre Fretart gazed into the speaker's face, and after some hesitation, he asked :
+She will not sail before to-morrow, if she does then.' - 'And shall you want my assistance?'
+'No. Not many can work to advantage in such a case.
+I will do it all alone.'
+Pierre Fretart gazed into the speaker's face, and after some hesitation, he asked:

-"Will you tell me, sir, to whom I am indebted for this kindness ?"
-"Have 'you never sten me before ?" returned the stranger.
+'Will you tell me, sir, to whom I am indebted for this kindness?' ' Have you never seen me before?' returned the stranger.

 The old man looked sharply upon the features of his interlocutor, and a shade of doubt rested upon his countenance.
-"I do not know you, sir," he said ; "and yet well, and he will impress him if possible.
-There | it appears to me that I have seen you before.
-I may have met you."
-"Then you do not know me ?"
-"In truth, I do not, sir," "Have you ever chanced to hear of a certain individual, named Marco Montmorillon ?"
-"Montmorillon !" uttered the fisherman, starting in surprise.
-"The great Smuggler of St. Malo !"
-"It is him I mean," replied the stranger, with a quiet smile.
+'I do not know you, sir,' he said; 'and yet it appears to me that I have seen you before.
+I may have met you.'
+'Then you do not know me?'
+'In truth, I do not, sir.'
+'Have you ever chanced to hear of a certain individual, named Marco Montmorition?'
+'Montmorillon?' uttered the fisherman, starting in surprise.
+'The great Smuggler of Malo?'
+'It is he that I mean,' replied the stranger, with a quiet smile.